 For your convenience Octopus Deploy provides a built-in role called Package Publisher that has been granted the

-Instead of using your own API key, consider using a Service Account to provide limited permissions since packages will normally be pushed by an automated service like your build server.
-Service Accounts are API-only accounts that cannot be used sign in to the Octopus Deploy web portal.
+Consider using a service account Instead of using your own API key, consider using a Service Account to provide limited permissions since packages will normally be pushed by an automated service like your build server.
+Service Accounts are API-only accounts that cannot be used to sign in to the Octopus Web Portal.

 Octopus automatically re-indexes the built-in repository at startup to ensure that it is in sync.

 We do not recommend manually placing packages into the package store, however in certain limited circumstances (such as restoring a backup or a big package migration) it can be useful.

 For most users, this will be a seamless background task.
 However, for some installations, this may cause performance issues.
 Users with

 AdministerSystem rights can disable the re-indexing task on the Library ➜ Packages page.

 Note that packages uploaded via the recommended methods will still be indexed.

 - Generate an Octopus guide for the Octopus built-in repository and the rest of your CI/CD pipeline.